 Preventing water pollution from your home

-If your house was build after 1920, you may have separate drains so please read on…
+If your house was built after 1920 you may have separate drains so please carry on reading…

-It’s worth bearing in mind that homeowners can end up facing bills to put right misconnections to the drains – plus prosecution and a fine of up to £2,500 can arise if they refuse.
+We work jointly with the Environment Agency to combat the issue of misconnected household drains.
+Once a contaminated outfall has been discovered, the pollution can be traced back to specific properties.
+It’s worth bearing in mind that homeowners can end up facing bills to put right misconnected appliances, plus a prosecution and a fine of up to £2,500 can arise if they refuse.

 Email this page